ruelalarcon/desmos_midi/README.md

 # Desmos MIDI Player

-> A Rust-based CLI tool for converting MIDI files into formulas for Desmos.
+> A Rust-based CLI tool and Web UI for converting MIDI files into formulas for Desmos.
 Complete with support for note velocity, tempo changes, and even custom soundfonts for different channels/instruments.

 ## Installation